turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 This is good, because we're passing it down as a prop to the Form component!

-Now, in the Form component, let's make use of the `addIdea` method we passed as a prop.
-In functional components, we reference props with `props`.
+Now, in the Form component, let's make use of the `addIdea` function we passed as a prop.
+To access `addIdea` we'll need to declare 'props' as a parameter in our functional Form component then use dot notation to access `props.addIdea`.
+Or, we could use destructuring to allow us to directly reference `addIdea` without having to use dot notation.

 ```jsx
 // Form.js